JLNerecina/AppDev_Bootstrap_Activities/README.md

 - No license file is included.
 Add a `LICENSE` if you want to specify reuse terms.
 - Repository owner: JLNerecina (GitHub)

-If you want, I can add example run scripts, a `LICENSE`, or expand the activity READMEs.